Just Beyond Tucson

 The Dragoon area is a gem, accessible from metro Tucson as a one-day trip, and just far enough to keep it from being overrun by crowds.
 Very doable, one can combine a trip to Cochise Stronghold with a visit to the Amerind Museum.
 View an impressive collection of artifacts of Native Peoples of the Americas.
 The museum organization actively conducts research, education, and conservation.
 The museum is located on the north end of the Dragoon Mountains, very close to the I-10 exit that also leads to Cochise Stronghold.

 4. Titan Missile Museum.
 This is a Cold War era site of a nuclear missile (ICBM) delivery system that has been de-commissioned and refurbished for safe and public display and guided tours.
 A one-hour guided-tour brings you into all 8 levels of the underground control and maintenance rooms/passages and the silo containing a real but de-activated Titan missile (nuclear warhead and liquid rocket fuel removed).
 I was fascinated as I explored the underground compound.
 The site is a 30 minute drive from central Tucson south on I-19.
-Note that Titan systems are no longer in use, having been replaced by current day Minuteman nuclear ICBM system
+Note that Titan systems are no longer in use, having been replaced by current day Minuteman nuclear ICBM systems.

 5. Pima Air & Space Museum - AMARG Airplane Boneyard.
 Climate of the area is optimal for preservation of mothball-ed military and commercial aircraft, and so here more than 4,000 used aircraft, functional and non-functional, are parked and stored outdoors for historical preservation and spare parts supply.
 The Boneyard is so big that you have to take a bus tour to see the vast expanse of aircraft, orderly arranged with tall mountains as a backdrop.
 The property is located just outside the southeast corner of metro Tucson, just off I-10.
 This is a must-see for aircraft history buffs.
 Another good source of information is at airplaneboneyards.com.